 They both have their pros and cons and should be chosen as per the need of your business.

 There is nothing like driving traffic from both paid ads and organic results.
 But, it’s not as easy as it sounds.

-To handle both SEO and PPC can not be a single person’s job.
-You need an entire team to handle various tasks within each of these categories.
+It would help if you had an entire team to handle various tasks within each of these categories.

 As you know, SEO is nowhere close to free.
 PPC, on the other hand, is money-driven.

-So to leverage both forms of marketing, you need to have enough money to continuously run PPC campaigns and spend on SEO.
+So to leverage both forms of marketing, you need to have enough money to run PPC campaigns and continuously spend on SEO.